 Lord Robert de Scales (died 1304) was a Knight Templar and loyal supporter of Edward I in his campaigns in Wales, Scotland, France and Flanders.

 Thomas de Scales, 7th Lord Scales (ca. 1399-1460), was younger son of Robert, 5th Lord Scales.
 "Like his brother, he took an active part in the French wars.
 In 1422 he went over to France with a company of men, for whom he contracted to receive regular wages, and from that time onwards he served under John, Duke of Bedford."

 Early History of the Skeeles family

-Another 202 words (14 lines of text) covering the years 1290, 1372, 1402, 1399 and 1401 are included under the topic Early Skeeles History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Skeeles research.
+Another 86 words (6 lines of text) covering the years 1290, 1372, 1402, 1399 and 1401 are included under the topic Early Skeeles History in all our PDF Extended History products and printed products wherever possible.

 Skeeles Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Skeeles family name include Scale, Scales, Scalers and others.

 Early Notables of the Skeeles family (pre 1700)